AliBeikmohammadi/TA-Explore/README.md

 # Citation
 * In Proc. of the 22nd International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2023), London, United Kingdom, May 29 – June 2, 2023.
-* submitted to the International Joint Conference on Neural Networks 2023 (IJCNN 2023), Queensland, Australia, June 18 - June 23, 2023.
+* Submitted to the 26th European Conference on Artificial Intelligence (ECAI 2023), Kraków, Poland, September 30 - October 23, 2023.

 Please cite the accompanied paper, if you find this useful:
 ```